yoctoyotta1024/microphysics_testcases/_sources/usage/getstart.rst.txt

 where X.Y is your python version (which you can get from ``python --version``).

 If your python libraries are not ARM64, then you will have problems...
-One solution is to create a conda enviroment which specifically uses conda's osx-arm64 directory to find packages, e.g. via
+One solution is to create a conda enviroment which specifically uses conda-forge's osx-arm64 directory to find packages, e.g. via

 .. code-block:: console